-Welcome to RebuildCreditScores.com!We appreciate your visit.
-RebuildCreditScores.com was created to provide FREE information for consumers as well as small business owners to rebuild credit history and improve credit scores.
-Credit scoring is a game and if you fail to learn the strategies of the game it’s impossible to win.
+Rebuildcreditscores.com was created in 2007 to provide FREE information for consumers as well as small business owners to rebuild credit history and improve credit scores.
+Credit scoring is a game.
+Learn the rules and win every time.

-RebuildCreditScores.com wants you to win at the credit game.
+RebuildCreditScores.com wants to share knowledge to help you improve credit scores.
 Credit history has become intimately tied to financial well-being.
 Unfortunately many consumers know little about building and maintaining good credit.
 It’s not a subject taught in school — but it should be.
 Access to credit is an important tool for wealth accumulation and for establishing the resources to withstand short-term economic hardships.

 Even if you use cash, there’s no avoiding your credit score.